Serenade No. 9 (Mozart)

 The first trio of the second minuet features a solo piccolo (called "flautino" in the manuscript) played over strings.
 The second trio of the second minuet features a solo for the post horn.
 This solo gives the serenade its nickname.

-A typical performance lasts approximately 45 minutes.
+A typical performance lasts approximately 45 minutes and is often performed together with the two marches in D major, K. 335, preceding and following respectively.

+Discography

+Below is an incomplete list of recordings.